These Industries can take advantage of Solar Energy

 With falling installation costs, generous grants, and tax incentives, businesses of all types are in a great position to take advantage of the benefits of solar energy.
 By installing a solar system, manufacturing industries, agricultural operations, and commercial businesses can save on electricity costs, take control of future energy price increases and reduce their tax burden.

-Here are some examples of how these industries can benefit from solar energy:
+Here are some examples of how these industries can take advantage of solar energy:

 The manufacturing process generally uses a substantial amount of electricity, which makes a manufacturer an excellent candidate for solar energy.
 In addition, manufacturers typically operate in large buildings with a lot of available roof space for a solar system.
-Solar energy will save a manufacturer thousands of dollars over time on electricity costs and provides a hedge against energy price increases which will make a manufacturer more competitive.
-Tax incentives, including the 30% federal tax credit, make the return on investment very attractive.
+Solar energy will save a manufacturer thousands of dollars over time on electricity costs and provides a hedge against energy price increases, making a manufacturer more competitive.
+Tax incentives, including the 26% federal tax credit, make the return on investment very attractive.

 A commercial business, such as an office building or department store, will see a similar return on investment as a manufacturer or farmer.
 If you have available roof space and would like to take control of your electricity costs, you are a perfect candidate for solar energy.
 Also, if you are in a rural area, you may be eligible for grants from USDA.